 Landing the Best Room

-Travelers often assume they want a room with lots of natural light.
+Visitors often assume they want a room with lots of natural light.
 In the nonstop daylight of Iceland’s early summer, however, you might want to request a room with less sun exposure and/or good blackout curtains.

 If you’re a light sleeper, ask for a quieter room away from vending or ice machines, elevators, restaurants, bars, and nightclubs.
 Icelanders have a well-earned reputation for late-night partying on Friday and Saturday nights.